ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 ## How does royalty distribution work?

+Royalty distribution varies based on the secondary marketplace.
+Most secondary marketplaces (Rarible, etc.) will read your royalties from your contract (the secondary market royalty field) and will send the ETH accordingly directly to you.

-OpenSea collects royalties on the secondary sales.
-These royalties are then transferred to Art Blocks.
-Art Blocks then manually transfers those royalties to each artist.
+OpenSea is the exception to this.
+OpenSea will collect royalties on the secondary sales directly (5%).
+These royalties are then transferred to Art Blocks and Art Blocks will then manually transfer those royalties to each artist.
 Royalty distributions will be announced in our artist channel.

 ## Am I required to donate 25% to charity?